We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 How To Grow Arrowhead Plant

-If you are looking for an interesting and easy-to-grow houseplant, the arrowhead plant might be just what you are looking for.
+So if you are looking for an interesting and easy-to-grow houseplant, the arrowhead plant might be just what you are looking for.

 • Growing Arrowhead Plants indoors requires bright indirect sunlight, although they can tolerate low light.